GSA/cto-website/_guides/building_devsecops_culture.md

 * mean time to repair
 * and mean time to recovery.

-Delivery efficiency is gained through Continuous Integration and Continuous Delivery activities that encourage and support frequent code check-in, version control, sensible test automation, continuous low-risk releases and feedback.
-Security issue detection gains are achieved through “threat modeling, code reviews, and red teaming.”
+Delivery efficiency is gained through [Continuous Integration]() and [Continuous Delivery]() activities that encourage and support frequent code check-in, version control, sensible test automation, continuous low-risk releases and feedback.
+Security issue detection gains are achieved through “[threat modeling, code reviews, and red teaming](https://techbeacon.com/3-most-crucial-security-behaviors-devsecops).”

 ### Benefits of a DevSecOps Environment
 DevSecOps provides a number of benefits between Development, Security, and Operations - it eliminates silos, promotes collaboration and teamwork, identifies vulnerabilities early, and provides better, faster delivery.
 However, be wary of creating a departmental silo from Business team members.
 The Business can provide valuable support by engaging DevSecOps team members upfront and ensuring Development team members’ time is accounted for and visible.

 DevSecOps also contributes business value through dollars and resources saved, improved operations, diminished security threats, reduction of re-work and increased quality through automated testing, as well as the delivery of projects / products early and often with less cycle time to the customer.
-Additionally, as Edureka! notes, the benefits of a DevOps (or DevSecOps) environment include:
+As [Edureka!](https://www.edureka.co/blog/interview-questions/top-devops-interview-questions-2016/) further notes, the benefits of a DevOps (or DevSecOps) environment include:

 #### Technical Benefits:
 * Continuous software delivery